 Table of Contents

-Can You Use a USB Mic With an Audio Interface?
+- What Happens When You Connect a USB Mic to an Audio Interface?

 Connecting a USB Microphone to an Audio Interface